SysAdminDk/EspHome/IR - Water Meter Reader/Readme.md

-I got the refrence holder from arelektronik when I got the IR reader, and have modified it to fit on my water meter, there can be done some enhancments so it will stay in place.
+I got the refrence holder from arelektronik when I got the IR reader, and have modified it to fit on my FlowIQ 2200 water meter, there can be done some enhancments so it will stay in place.
 I just iuse some Double sided tape.
 File can be downloaded here: https://github.com/SysAdminDk/EspHome/blob/main/IR%20-%20Water%20Meter%20Reader/Kamstrup-WaterMeter-IR.stl